videolan/vlc/share/lua/README.txt

 Net
 ---
 ----------------------------------------------------------------
-/!\ NB: this namespace is ONLY usable for interfaces.
+/!\ NB: this namespace is ONLY usable for interfaces and extensions.
 ---
 ----------------------------------------------------------------
 net.url_parse( url, [option delimiter] ): Parse URL.
 Returns a table with